Knot Categorification from Mirror Symmetry, Part II: Lagrangians: A-brane category and thimble algebras

 \subsection{Counting disks via algebras}

-The equivalence ${\MDa}\cong{\MDy}\cong {\MDav}$ of theorem \ref{t:three} leads to a powerful way to evaluate the holomorphic disk counts in the Fukaya category, since we can compute $Hom$'s between any pair of branes in $L, L' \in \MDy$, in two different ways.
+The equivalence ${\MDa}\cong{\MDy}\cong {\MDav}$ in \ref{t:three} leads to a powerful way to evaluate the holomorphic disk counts in the Fukaya category, since we can compute $Hom$'s between any pair of branes in $L, L' \in \MDy$, in two different ways.

 Firstly, we can compute them from their definition via Floer complexes in section $4$, which involves computing the action of the Floer differential \beq Hom_{\MDy}(L, L'[k]) = HF^{0,0}(L, L'[k]), \eeq by counting holomorphic maps $\phi: {\rm D} \rightarrow Y$, from a disk ${\rm D}$ to $Y$, with boundaries on $L$ and $L'[k]$.
-Doing this in any generality is an extremely difficult problem, although as we will see, one that can be simplified to a count of certain holomorphic curves in ${\cal A}\times {\rm D}$.
+Doing this in any generality is an extremely difficult problem.
+As we will see, in our setting, the problem can be simplified to a count of certain holomorphic curves in ${\cal A}\times {\rm D}$.

-The second way of computing the $Homs$' is using resolutions of $L$ and $L'$.
-Namely, it is a standard fact of homological algebra that cohomology group $Hom_{\MDy}(L, L'[k])$ in degree $k$ coincides with the $k$-th cohomology group computed from the projective resolution of $L\cong L(P)$ in \eqref{fca}: \beq Hom_{{\MDa}}(L, L'[k]) = H^k(hom_{A}(L(P), L')). \eeq This gives a complex of $hom$'s of $A$-modules: \beq 0 \rightarrow hom_{A}(L_0,L') \xrightarrow{t_0} hom_{A}(L_1(P), L') \xrightarrow{t_1} hom_{A}({L}_2(P), {L'})\xrightarrow{t_2} \ldots, \eeq where $L_k=L_k(P)$ is the $k$'th term of the complex in \eqref{fca}.
+The second way of computing the Homs is using resolutions of $L$ and $L'$.
+Namely, it is a standard fact of homological algebra that cohomology group $Hom_{\MDy}(L, L'[k])$ in degree $k$ coincides with the $k$-th cohomology group computed from the projective resolution of $L\cong L(P)$ in \eqref{fcac}: \beq Hom_{{\MDa}}(L, L'[k]) = H^k(hom_{A}(L(P), L')). \eeq This gives a complex of $hom$'s of $A$-modules: \beq 0 \rightarrow hom_{A}(L_0,L') \xrightarrow{t_0} hom_{A}(L_1(P), L') \xrightarrow{t_1} hom_{A}({L}_2(P), {L'})\xrightarrow{t_2} \ldots, \eeq where $L_k=L_k(P)$ is the $k$'th term of the complex in \eqref{fca0}.
 An element $t_k \in hom_{A}(L_{k+1}, L_{k})$ provides a map, which we label with the same letter, that takes an element $\phi_k$ of $hom_{A}({L}_{k}, L')$ to $\phi_k \circ t_k$ of $hom_{A}(L_{k+1}, L')$.
 It is easy to check that computing cohomology of $hom_{A}({L}, {L}')$ in $k$-th place is the same as computing the space of chain maps from $L$ to $L'[k]$, modulo the null homotopic ones (here $L'[k]$ as a complex concentrated in degree $-k$.)
 One has to do a bit more work to show that the resulting Homs in the homotopy category of ${A}$-module complexes depend on ${L}$ and ${L'}$ only up to quasi-isomorphism, so that they agree with Homs in $\MDa$.
 (A succinct review of necessary homological algebra is in \cite{J}, for more depth see \cite{Weibel}.)

 The computation of the cohomology of the complex of $hom_A$'s in \eqref{cc} becomes as simple as possible if we make use of the injective resolution of $L'\in {\MDy}$ in terms of the simples of the algebra $A$ and injectives of $A^{\vee}$, of the form in \eqref{fcaI}.